mholling/nswtopo/README.md

 ## Commands

 General usage for the *nswtopo* program is [described here](docs).
-Detailed documentation for each of the available commands is also available:
+Detailed documentation for each of the available commands is available:

 * [*init*](docs/init.md): initialise map bounds and scale
 * [*info*](docs/info.md): display map layers and metadata